Blebowski/CTU-CAN-FD/README.md

 # CTU CAN FD

-CTU CAN FD is soft IP-Core written in VHDL.
-Supports ISO and NON-ISO versions of CAN FD protocol.
+CTU CAN FD is soft IP-Core written in VHDL which supports ISO and NON-ISO versions of CAN FD protocol.

 CTU CAN FD is **NOT a prototype**.
 RTL is compliant with ISO 1198-1:2015.